Breaking-C0de/documentation/docs/contracts/BaseInsurancePolicy.md

     /**
     @dev function terminatePolicy
-    @notice this function is used to terminate the policy and can only be called by the admins */
+    note this function is used to terminate the policy and can only be called by the admins */
     function terminatePolicy() public onlyAdmin {
         if (s_policy.isTerminated) revert PolicyTerminated();